mysociety/popit-python/README.rst

 * requests (``pip install requests==0.14.2``)
 * slumber (``pip install slumber``)

 Note you need to specify the version of requests, because slumber does not and it is not compatible with requests >= 1.0.0 yet.
+It also needs to be specified and installed before slumber, else slumber's requirements.txt will override it and your specified version won't be installed.

 How to run the tests
 --------------------